Eliza Ludd & the Fog(workshop) at Het Nieuwe Instituut

 Multilingualism favours one’s range, where a participant’s ability to reference, extract, unite and juxtapose secondary language immediately creates nuance.
 Lost scripts can be revived into new environments, and self-study of etymology is highly encouraged.”

-Read full text: The School of Being
+Read: The School of Being

 Made in Dschermany(exhibition) with Slavs and Tatars